Arjunmurali666/Domain-monitor/README.md

 ## The output of the this code will looks like the following.

-### https://www.computerworld.com The domain is online
+### https://www.computerworld.com The domain is online\n
-https://www.cyberciti.biz The domain is online https://training.linuxfoundation.org The domain is online https://blog.feedspot.com The domain is online https://hackernoon.com The domain is online
+https://www.cyberciti.biz The domain is online\n
+https://training.linuxfoundation.org The domain is online https://blog.feedspot.com The domain is online https://hackernoon.com The domain is online